move-elevator/me_backend_security/README.md

 * Minimum length of password
 * Maximum days before password must change

-If a backend user logs in and his password need to change, user will logged out and redirect to comfortable password change form.
+If a backend user logs in and his password needs to change, user will be logged out and redirected to comfortable password change form.
 After password was changed, the user will automatically logged in and can start his work in backend.

-The password rules will also be checked when the user try to change his password in user settings in backend.
+The password rules will also be checked when the user tries to change his password in user settings in backend.

 Users imported from extension ig_ldap_sso_auth will be ignored.